ndawe/goodruns/README.rst

     python setup.py install --user

-To install the optional requirements
+To install the optional dependencies
 (first download a source distribution if you haven't already)::

     pip install -U -r optional-requirements.txt